Skip to content

 There are three main types of mortgages, including home purchase loans, rate and term refinances, and cash out refinances.

-The first is self-explanatory and was already explained above, the second is simply redoing your current mortgage by obtaining a new interest rate and loan term, without changing the loan amount.
+The first is self-explanatory and was already explained above, the second is simply redoing your existing mortgage by obtaining a new interest rate and loan term, without changing the loan amount.

 The third type results in a larger loan amount at closing because you’re pulling equity from your home, which a layman should assume would be the riskiest transaction.

-After all, if a borrower now owes more debt, and maybe even has a higher monthly mortgage payment as a result, their default risk should rise.
+After all, if a borrower owes more debt as a result, and maybe even has a higher monthly mortgage payment, their hypothetical default risk should rise.

-Simply put, when you pull cash out of your home, you increase your outstanding loan balance, increase your loan-to-value ratio (LTV), and reduce your available home equity, that’s riskier.
+Simply put, when you pull cash out of your home, you increase your outstanding loan balance, increase your loan-to-value ratio (LTV), and reduce your available home equity.

 A Rate and Term Refinance Sounds the Least Risky, Doesn’t It?